awslabs/amazon-sagemaker-workshop/Built-in-Algorithms/README.md

 7. Follow the directions in the notebook.
 When it is time to set up a training job, return from the notebook to these instructions.

 8. **First Training Job**:  Now that we have our data in S3, we can begin training.
 We'll use SageMaker's Linear Learner algorithm.
-Since the focus of this module is data distribution to a training cluster and efficient loading of data, we'll fit two models in order to compare data distribution types:
+Since the focus of this module is data distribution to a training cluster, we'll fit two models in order to compare data distribution types:

 - In the first job, we'll use `FullyReplicated` for our `train` channel.
 This will pass every file in our input S3 location to every machine (in this case we're using 5 machines).

 - In the second job, we'll use `ShardedByS3Key` for the `train` channel (note that we'll keep `FullyReplicated` for the validation channel.
 So, for the training data, we'll pass each S3 object to a separate machine.
 Since we have 5 files (one for each year), we'll train on 5 machines, meaning each machine will get a year's worth of records.

+- We'll be using the AWS CLI and Bash scripts to run the training jobs.
+As a reminder to Windows users, per the Prerequisites, you'll need to have Bash set up on your computer, or use PuTTY to connect to an Amazon Linux EC2 instance.

 - To begin, open a terminal window to enter commands.
-[Windows users:  use PuTTY to connect to your Amazon Linux EC2 instance.]

 9. Create a text file named `sm-cli.sh`.
 In the terminal window, change to the directory in which you created the file (if you're not already there), then run the following command :